antoinehonore/makegrid/README.md

 To read more about apptainer: ![https://apptainer.org/docs/user/latest/](https://apptainer.org/docs/user/latest/)

 ### Non-python code
 The repo is still usable if your parameter grid configures scripts that are not written in Python.
 To adapt for this, modify the recipe corresponding to the last target in the `Makefile`:
 ```bash
 $(PYTHON) $(script) -i $^ -v $(verbose) -j $(n_jobs)
 ```

 The symbol `$^` refers to the first dependency (`$(cfg_dir)/$(indir)/%.json`) required to produce the target (`$(res_dir)/$(indir)/%.pkl`).
+In makegrid, the first (and only) dependency is a configuration file.

 Note: Here the targets are never actually created and are just placeholders to trigger the execution of the recipies.